ParsasohiCode/TMDB-CLI/README.md

 # 3️⃣ Set your TMDB API key
 get you API key from https://www.themoviedb.org

+# 4️⃣ Set your access token in .env file

-# 4️⃣ Run the CLI and enjoy!
+# 5️⃣ Run the CLI and enjoy!
 python main.py
 ```